judekanjamala/RelRL/README.md

 The resulting `foo.mlw` will include WhyML modules for each interface, module, and bimodule in `foo.rl`, along with an additional module that encodes program states.
+For (relational) reasoning with encapsulation and hidden invariants, WhyRel also generates a module with lemmas encoding proof obligations of the (relational) modular linking rule.

 To compile multiple files, simply list them (the order does not matter)

 ```
 whyrel foo1.rl foo2.rl foo3.rl -o foo.mlw